Shape

 terraform_binary

-The terragrunt terraform_binary string option can be used to override the default terraform binary path (which is terraform).
+The terragrunt terraform_binary string option can be used to override the default binary Terragrunt calls (which is tofu).

 The precedence is as follows: --terragrunt-tfpath command line option → TERRAGRUNT_TFPATH env variable → terragrunt.hcl in the module directory → included terragrunt.hcl